dzackgarza/Notes/Obsidian/zettelkasten/Talbot Talk 1.md

 - $\pi_* \ku = \ZZ[\bottclass ^{\pm 1}]$ and $\Pic(\pi_* \ku) = \ZZ/2$.
 	In fact $\Pic(\KU) = \ZZ/2$, and descent yields $\Pic(\KO) = \Pic(\KU)^{hC_2}$
 - See descent spectral sequence?
+	- Descent is like a local to global principle.